paniash/website/blog/2021-05-30-firefox-fonts.md

 @def authors = "Ashish Panigrahi"
-@def published = "30-03-2021"
+@def published = "30-05-2021"
 @def rss_pubdate = Date(2021, 5, 30)
-@def rss_description = "Fixing font rendering on firefox"
+@def rss_description = "Are you irritated by the font rendering in firefox?
+This blog post explains how to fix it on unix-based systems."
 @def title = "Font rendering in firefox"

 # Font rendering on firefox